Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 This is a focused deep-dive into predator control and biosecurity.
 For the complete free-range farming guide covering breeds, housing, nutrition, vaccination, and marketing, read: Free-Range Chicken Farming in the Philippines: Complete Step-by-Step Guide (2026) →

-The farmers who lose birds — and money — consistently are not the ones in the worst locations.
-They are the ones who underestimate these threats and treat security as an afterthought.
-One unprotected overnight event with a bayawak can kill 20–30 birds.
-One disease carrier who walks through an unsecured entrance can trigger an outbreak that takes 6 weeks and thousands of pesos to resolve.
+The farmers who consistently lose birds and money are not always the ones with the most difficult farm locations.
+More often, losses happen because threats are underestimated and security measures are treated as an afterthought.
+A single unprotected night with a bayawak can result in the loss of 20–30 birds.
+Likewise, one disease carrier entering through an unsecured area can start an outbreak that may take weeks and thousands of pesos to control.

-This guide covers exactly what to do — in detail — to protect your flock from every credible physical and biological threat in a Philippine free-range environment.
-Vaccination protocols and herbal health management are handled in depth in the companion articles linked throughout; this guide focuses on the physical security layer and the biosecurity discipline that makes everything else work.
+This guide explains the practical steps needed to protect your flock from common physical and biological threats in a Philippine free-range farming environment.
+Vaccination schedules and herbal health management are discussed in detail in the companion guides linked throughout this article.
+Here, the focus is on physical protection, farm security, and the biosecurity practices that support a healthy and productive flock.

 📌 How This Guide Connects to the Full Health SystemThis article covers physical predator security and farm biosecurity.
 For the complete vaccination schedule, see: Vaccination and Disease Prevention Guide → For herbal natural health management (OHN, FPJ, natural deworming), see the Herbal Medicine companion article.